 If you’re an avid fisherman, this campsite is an exceptional choice for you.
 Running along the Madison River, aqua life is plentiful.
 Its location lies in a partly forested, mountainous scene at an elevation of 6,800 feet.
-Surrounded by beautiful landmarks, such as Old Faithful and the Upper, Midway, and Lower Geyser Basins, this area is sure to appease any crowd.
+Surrounded by beautiful landmarks, such as Old Faithful and the Upper, Midway, and Lower Geyser Basins, this area is worth exploring and is sure to appease any crowd.

 With 277 regular sites and 3 group spots, each is spacious and contains a picnic table and fire grate.
 RVs up to 40 feet long are tolerable, but those exceeding the length must make special arrangements prior to booking a site.

 Electricity, water, and sewage hookups are not available; however, there is a nearby dumping station.
 Stay wary of the earlier and later months, as these areas will close during colder weather.

 Madison Campground has flush toilets and cold-water operating faucets in each of their 14 restrooms.
 Dishwashing stations are in most facilities.
 There are no pay showers in the vicinity, but they can be found 16 miles away at the Old Faithful Inn or 14 miles away at West Yellowstone.